wwoods/git-results/README.md

 Changelog
 ---------

+* 2015-4-8 - If a new results directory will be created / added to .gitignore, then the user is prompted to enter a string starting with y.
 * 2015-4-8 - Moving experiments works better now and updates index.
 Build failures preserve the old message.  -c and -p are no longer needed, as they are implied.  git-results now recursively scans parents of a tag until it